Updated: Nov 21

 The Myofascial System

-In actuality, groups of muscles usually work together as functional units to execute any action.
-For example, some muscles may act as the primary movers (agonists) to perform an action, while other muscles act as antagonists; while yet others act as synergists and others as stabilizers.
-In all these activities fascia is the key component that allows these muscles to work together as functional units by aiding in coordinating their actions across multiple joints.
+In reality, groups of muscles often collaborate as functional units to execute any given action.
+For instance, some muscles may serve as primary movers (agonists) for a specific movement, while others act as antagonists; still, others function as synergists or stabilizers.
+Fascia is the vital component that enables these muscles to operate collectively as functional units, assisting in coordinating their actions across multiple joints.

 The Kinetic Web